Pardha99/Journey_to_Mastery/README.md

 Let's embark on this journey together!
 Share your tips, experiences, and recommendations for mastering AI and ML. 🌐💡

-💡If you want to join this amazing world of machine learning, but don't know how, you can check out this amazing medium blog by Aleksa Gordić - [Insert Medium Blog Link]
+💡If you want to join this amazing world of machine learning, but don't know how, you can check out this amazing medium blog by Aleksa Gordić - [[3months program].](https://gordicaleksa.medium.com/get-started-with-ai-and-machine-learning-in-3-months-5236d5e0f230)

 👉 Here's a realization: I know mastering these skills in just 300 days is ambitious, but my aim is to attain a professional level.
 Let's embrace the journey and build a community of professionals passionate about AI and ML.
 What are your favorite AI and ML resources?
 Share your go-to courses, books, or platforms that have helped you on your journey!
 Let's build a collective repository of knowledge. 📚🚀